ArtesiaWater/GH_exercise/README.md

 # GitHub Exercise
-This GitHub contains an exercise to learn how to contribut to a repository using a Pull Request.
+This GitHub contains an exercise to learn how to contribute to a project using a Pull Request.

 These are the steps you will follow (a gif for each step is shown below):
 1. Create an Issue